NowBothWhiteAndRed/VictoriaMetrics_dedupe/docs/victoriametrics/stream-aggregation.md

 [vmagent](https://docs.victoriametrics.com/victoriametrics/vmagent/) supports online [de-duplication](https://docs.victoriametrics.com/victoriametrics/single-server-victoriametrics/#deduplication) of samples
 before sending them to the configured `-remoteWrite.url`.
 The de-duplication can be enabled via the following options:

 - By specifying the desired de-duplication interval via `-streamAggr.dedupInterval` command-line flag for all received data or via `-remoteWrite.streamAggr.dedupInterval` command-line flag for the particular `-remoteWrite.url` destination.
   For example, `./vmagent -remoteWrite.url=http://remote-storage/api/v1/write -remoteWrite.streamAggr.dedupInterval=30s` instructs `vmagent` to leave only the last sample per each seen [time series](https://docs.victoriametrics.com/victoriametrics/keyconcepts/#time-series) per every 30 seconds.
   The de-deduplication is performed after applying [relabeling](https://docs.victoriametrics.com/victoriametrics/vmagent/#relabeling) and before performing the aggregation.
+- By passing `-streamAggr.dedupUseInsertTimestamp` command-line flag (or `-remoteWrite.streamAggr.dedupUseInsertTimestamp` for vmagent) the deduplicator prefers samples with the highest insert timestamp within the deduplication window.
+This can heal late arriving data.

 - By specifying `dedup_interval` option individually per each [stream aggregation config](#stream-aggregation-config) in `-remoteWrite.streamAggr.config` or `-streamAggr.config` configs.

 [Single-node VictoriaMetrics](https://docs.victoriametrics.com/victoriametrics/single-server-victoriametrics/) supports two types of de-duplication: